Subham2510/DS-Analytics-Project-Portfolio/Capitalization-Weighted Oil & Gas Index Using Excel/README.md

 The primary business problem addressed by this project is the lack of a tailored index that accurately represents the performance of the Oil & Gas sector in the USA.
 Existing indices may not capture the nuances of this specific industry, leading to suboptimal investment decisions for stakeholders seeking exposure to this sector.

 ## Data Origin
 Data for constructing the index was sourced from finance.yahoo.com and companiesmarketcap.com.
-Market capitalization figures, provided in billions, were collected for the top 10 oil and gas companies in the USA.
+Market capitalization figures, provided in billions, were collected for the USA's top 10 oil and gas companies.
 This data spans seven years, from 2016 to 2022, enabling a comprehensive analysis of historical performance and trends.

 ## Requirements
 - Access to finance.yahoo.com and companiesmarketcap.com for data collection